MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 The image of "DMA" is transfered as one large block with 4T timing from memory to ULA 254 port.
-The "fixed 254" address of port B is LOAD-ed while direction A->B is set (so the LOAD works on Zilog DMA), then the direction is flipped to final B->A and transfer is initiated.
-Some FPGA implementations seems to be sensitive to opposite direction during LOAD, causing the transfer to display "noise" instead of "DMA" letters.
+The "fixed 254" address of port B is LOAD-ed while direction A->B is set (so the LOAD works on Zilog DMA), then the direction is flipped to final B->A and transfer is initiated (without second LOAD!).

+The real HW seems at first sight to work correctly even with this minimal sequence, but after some time LMN128 (thanks) did notice the output is subtly different from HW emulated DMA on MB-03.
+After few tests we revealed that the change of transfer direction on HW ZilogDMA (and also UA858D) will damage the transfer.
+It will still do "length+1" bytes, and from memory to port 254, but very first byte written to port 254 is "some" value from internals of DMA chip (maybe $FF on Zilog or something producing "white" border), and the last byte from memory is not transferred (lost).

+In the test this will demonstrate by "white" first part of DMA text which is not part of the "graphics" data, and the transfer will end with "yellow" 6 instead of "red" 2.
+On simple emulations of DMA chip doing "correct" transfer the whole graphics is shifted to left by one char and the last value sent to ULA port will be "red" 2, so the cca. two scanlines below the "graphics" part will be yellow/red depending whether the damaged-transfer quirk is emulated.

+Some FPGA implementations seems to be sensitive to opposite direction during LOAD even more, causing the transfer to display "noise" instead of "DMA" letters.

 The first flashing block has explicit DMA setup using custom variable timing for both ports, using value 0x0E (2T cycles + 1/2 early signals /WR/RD), and